-When you choose to start a Flight Compute cluster from AWS Marketplace, you will be prompted to answer a number of questions about what you want the environment to look like.
+When you choose to start a Flight Compute cluster using AWS CFN, you will be prompted to answer a number of questions about what you want the environment to look like.
 Flight will automatically launch your desired configuration based on the answers you give.
 The questions you'll be asked are the following: